AChezick/peer_extension/README.md

 Ttest_indResult(statistic=0.86 , pvalue=0.42 ).
 We continue fail to reject the Ho.

 There Does not seem to be evidence to support the hypothesis that media influences retweet status.
+Among this data set there is not enough re-tweets with images and this data does not support exploring further into retweet status and images.

 ---